Nextdoor/bender/README.md

 ### Initial Support

-While developers are able to write their own Input Handlers, Deserializers, Mutators, Wrappers, Serializers, Transporters, or Reporters, out of box the Bender contains basic functionality to read, filter, manipulate, and write JSON from [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/) or [Amazon S3](https://aws.amazon.com/s3/) files.
+While developers are able to write their own Input Handlers, Deserializers, Operations, Wrappers, Serializers, Transporters, or Reporters, out of box the Bender contains basic functionality to read, filter, manipulate, and write JSON from [Amazon Kinesis Streams](https://aws.amazon.com/kinesis/streams/) or [Amazon S3](https://aws.amazon.com/s3/) files.
 Specially the following is